 The Company does not guarantee obligations of third parties.
-The Company has issued guarantees for obligations of its subsidiaries in total amount of HRK 11.3 million, HRK 37.7 million (currency clause) and HRK 25 million.
+The Company has issued guarantees for obligations of its subsidiaries in total amount of HRK 11 million (EUR 1.5 million), HRK 38 million (EUR 5 million) (currency clause) and HRK 55 million.

-The Company considers that its maximum exposure is reflected by the number of debtors (Note 24) net of provisions for impairment recognized at the statement of financial position date.
+The Company considers that its maximum exposure is reflected by the value of debtors (Note 24) net of provisions for impairment recognized at the statement of financial position date.

 Additionally, the Company is exposed to risk through cash deposits in the banks.
-As at 31 December 2020, the Company had business transactions with eight banks (2019: eleven banks).
+As at 31 December 2021, the Company had business transactions with eight banks (2020: eight banks).
 The Company held major portion of cash and deposits in three banks.
 For one domestic bank with foreign ownership, the Company received guarantee for deposits placed from parent bank which have a minimum rating of BBB+ and acceptable CDS level.
 The management of this risk is focused on dealing with the most reputable banks in foreign and domestic ownership in the domestic and foreign markets and on contacts with the banks on a daily basis.